 If you are using IIS7+ you may bump into this slightly different error:

-To fix this will also need to update the
+To fix this, you will need to update the

-If you are using .NET 4, then you can use this much simpler and easier to understand code:
+If you are using .NET 4, you can use this much simpler appraoch instead: